paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-041-national-nuclear-security-administration.md

 (2) The Chief shall have direct access to the Secretary and all other officials of the Department and the contractors of the Department concerning security matters.

-(3) The Chief shall be responsible for the development and implementation of security programs for the Administration, including the protection, control and accounting of materials, and for the physical and cyber security for all facilities of the Administration.
+(3) The Chief shall be responsible for the development and implementation of security programs for the Administration, including the protection, control and accounting of materials, and for the physical security for all facilities of the Administration.

 ### Statutory Notes

 #### Amendments
+2023—Subsec. (b)(3).
+Pub.
+L. 118–31 struck out “and cyber” after “physical”.

 2006—Pub.
 L. 109–364, § 3117(b)(1)(A), struck out “Office of Defense Nuclear Counterintelligence and” before “Office of Defense Nuclear Security” in section catchline.

 Subsec. (a).
 Pub.
 L. 109–364, § 3117(b)(1)(B), added subsec. (a) and struck out heading and text of former subsec. (a).
 Text read as follows: